-There are approximately 1.7 million emergency room visits for traumatic brain injury (TBI) in the U.S. annually, and an estimated 300,000 veterans who have sustained TBIs from the conflicts in the Middle East.
+There are approximately 1.7 million emergency room visits for traumatic brain injury (TBI) in the U.S. annually, and an estimated 300,000 veterans who have sustained TBIs during conflicts.
 On top of this, there are hundreds of thousands of unreported incidents of head trauma, including undiagnosed concussions each year.
 Unfortunately for many of those who sustain them, brain injuries that don’t result in a loss of consciousness often go unnoticed and are never treated.

-Dr. Amen and the physicians at Amen Clinics are very knowledgeable about the consequences of TBI and concussions – and how to identify them and heal the brain.
-In fact, Dr. Amen was consulted for the movie Concussion because of his expertise in this area of medicine.
+We are very knowledgeable about the consequences of TBI and concussions – and how to identify them and heal the brain.

 Research shows that undiagnosed brain injuries are a major cause of depression, anxiety, drug and alcohol abuse, homelessness, ADD/ADHD and suicide.